twrchtrwyth/pelican/content/borges.md

 ---
-Title: You who read me, are You sure of understanding my language?
+Title: The universe (which others call the Library)
 Date: 17-08-2022
 Category: misc
 Tags: borges, literature
 Slug: axaxaxas-mlo
 Author: Jorge Luis Borges
 Image: library_of_babel.png
-Summary: The Library is a sphere whose exact centre is any one of its hexagons and whose circumference is inaccessible.
+Caption: From any of the hexagons one can see, interminably, the upper and lower floors
+Summary: You who read me, are You sure of understanding my language?
 Status: hidden
 ---

-The orthographical symbols are twenty-five in number.
+The Library is a sphere whose exact centre is any one of its hexagons and whose circumference is inaccessible.

 There are five shelves for each of the hexagon’s walls; each shelf contains thirty-five books of uniform format; each book is of four hundred and ten pages; each page, of forty lines, each line, of some eighty letters which are black in colour.
 There are also letters on the spine of each book; these letters do not indicate or prefigure what the pages will say.

 In the vast Library there are no two identical books.